 - Unless required temporarily for troubleshooting, ensure that the Logging Level in the Manageability tab is set to no higher than Event to minimize the IOPS generated for logging purposes - Advanced policy recommendation: the LCM.uVMCPUCount = 1 setting reduces the virtual CPU count within the micro-VM to one.
-This reduces host CPU usage and improves overall session response.
+This reduces host CPU usage and improves overall session response; however, this may decrease responsiveness for tasks that are running in isolation.